intuitivenibble-del/intuitivenibble-del.github.io/terms-of-service.md

 - You must have the necessary rights to upload content
 - Do not upload content that violates these Terms or applicable laws
 - We reserve the right to remove content that violates these Terms
+- We are not liable for user-generated content
 - Report inappropriate content to: intuitive.nibble+support@gmail.com

+By uploading content, you warrant that it does not violate any third-party rights and complies with all applicable laws.

 ---